basho/basho_docs/content/riak/kv/2.0.2/setup/upgrading/search.md

       -d '{"props":{"search": false}}'
     ```

-9. Disable the Riak Search process on each node by setting `riak_search`
+9. Disable the Riak search process on each node by setting `riak_search`
 `enabled` to `false`.

     ```appconfig